kiSmetZz28/CESAL/README.md

 | `hybrid_preds.npy`      | the merged CESAL prediction                                   |
 | `ground_truth.npy`      | labels, for scoring                                           |

-To reproduce the routing-ratio table without repeating the edge scan for every ratio, see [Vary the routing ratio](#vary-the-routing-ratio).
+**How long it takes.** The edge scan dominates: it runs the `.pte` models through ExecuTorch on CPU, one pass per Q-BAT model over every window.
+A measured OpenStack run on a 28-core i7-14700 took **1 h 30 m** — 1 h 29 m of it the edge scan, 27 s the cloud BAT verification, the rest negligible.
+Budget accordingly, and to reproduce the routing-ratio table without repeating the edge scan for every ratio, see [Vary the routing ratio](#vary-the-routing-ratio).

 ### Step 4 — Incident classification and controlled response (HDFS)